-- a) All goods and services are ordered only by appropriate persons and are correctly recorded. - b) All goods and services shall be ordered in accordance with the Council's Contract Procedure Rules. - c) All orders are submitted via Purchase to Pay (P2P) and placed in advance of the relevant work, goods, services or works being supplied. - d) Goods and services received are checked to ensure they are in accordance with the order. - e) Payments are not made unless goods have been received by the Council to the correct price, quantity and quality standards. - f) All payments are made to the correct supplier or individual, for the correct amount and are properly recorded, regardless of the payment method. - g) All appropriate evidence of transaction and payment documents are retained and stored for the defined period in accordance with the document retention schedule. - h) All expenditure, including VAT, is accurately recorded against the right budget and any exceptions corrected. - i) The effect of electronic purchasing requires that processes are in place to maintain the security and integrity of data for transacting business electronically. - j) Purchases made using corporate cards: - Must be made in accordance with these Financial Procedure rules and requires the cardholder to obtain a valid receipt for each item purchased to ensure the expenditure and VAT can be properly accounted for - Must only be used for legitimate purposes and only for official Council purchases - Must not be used to circumvent the official procedures of ordering and procuring goods and services
+- All goods and services are ordered only by appropriate persons and are correctly recorded. - All goods and services shall be ordered in accordance with the Council's Contract Procedure Rules. - c) All orders are submitted via Purchase to Pay (P2P) and placed in advance of the relevant work, goods, services or works being supplied. - d) Goods and services received are should be checked by the person who placed the order to ensure they are in accordance with the order.
+Goods should not be received by the person who placed the order.

+- e) Payments are not made unless goods have been received by the Council to the correct price, quantity and quality standards. - f) All payments are made to the correct personsupplier or individual, for the correct amount and are properly recorded, regardless of the payment method. - g) All appropriate evidence of transaction and payment documents are retained and stored for the defined period in accordance with the document retention schedule. - h) All expenditure, including VAT, is accurately recorded against the right budget and any exceptions corrected. - The effect of electronic purchasing requires that processes are in place to maintain the security and integrity of data for transacting business electronically. - j) Purchases made using corporate credit cards: - Must be made in accordance with these Financial Procedure rules and requires the cardholder to obtain a valid receipt for each item purchased to ensure the expenditure and VAT can be properly accounted for - Must only be used for legitimate purposes and only for official Council purchases - Must not be used to circumvent the official procedures of ordering and procuring goods and services

-- a) To ensure that all the Council's financial systems and procedures are sound and properly administered. - b) All procurement activities (ordering or goods, services and works) will be undertaken on the Council's approved Purchase to Pay (P2P) system. - c) To approve any changes to existing financial systems and to approve any new systems before they are introduced. - d) To approve the form of official orders and associated terms and conditions. - e) To make payments from the Council's funds on the Chief Officer's authorisation that the expenditure has been duly incurred in accordance with financial procedure rules. - f) To make payments, whether or not provision exists within the estimates where the payment is specifically required by statute or is made under a court order. - g) To make payments to contractors on the certificate of the appropriate Chief Officers which must include details of the value of work, retention money, amounts previously certified and amounts now certified. - h) To provide advice and encouragement on making payments by the most economical means. - i) To ensure that a budgetary control system is established that enables commitments incurred by placing orders to be shown against the appropriate budget allocation so that they can be taken into account in budget monitoring reports. - j) To authorise the issue of corporate cards together with the agreed spending limit.
+- To ensure that all the Council's financial systems and procedures are sound and properly administered. - b) All procurement activities (ordering or goods, services and works) will be undertaken on the Council's approved Purchase to Pay (P2P) system. - c) To approve any changes to existing financial systems and to approve any new systems before they are introduced. - d) To approve the form of official orders and associated terms and conditions. - e) To make payments from the Council's funds on the Chief Officer's authorisation that the expenditure has been duly incurred in accordance with financial procedure rules. - f) To make payments, whether or not provision exists within the estimates where the payment is specifically required by statute or is made under a court order.

+- g) To make payments to contractors on the certificate of the appropriate Chief Officers which must include details of the value of work, retention money, amounts previously certified and amounts now certified. - h) To provide advice and encouragement on making payments by the most economical means. - i) To ensure that a budgetary control system is established that enables commitments incurred by placing orders to be shown against the appropriate budget allocation so that they can be taken into accounts in budget monitoring reports. - j) To authorise the issue of corporate Credit-cards together with the agreed spending limit.